3 Days in Rome Itinerary: The Perfect First-Time Guide

 • Start time: 6 PM

 We booked the Rome Evening Stroll Walking Tour through What a Life Tours and we weren’t disappointed!
+In 2.5 hours, we wandered past Michelangelo’s apartment, a noble family residence, private churches, the Trevi Fountain, Egyptian statues, Parliament, the Pantheon, Piazza Navona, Campo de’ Fiori, and more.

-To clarify, we didn’t go into any of these places, but got up close and personal with the historic buildings and heard the fascinating history behind them.
+To clarify, we didn’t go in any of these places, but got up close and personal with the historic buildings and heard the fascinating history behind them.
 We carved out additional time for heading inside the Pantheon and milling around Piazza Navona, among other things, on a different day.

 The best part of the tour in Chris’s opinion was being treated to authentic gelato at a 100-year old business.